-Any person that conducts business in North Dakota, and that owns or licenses computerized data that includes personal information.
+Any person that owns or licenses computerized data that includes personal information.

 Must disclose any breach of the security of the system following discovery or notification of the breach in the security of the data to any resident of the state whose unencrypted personal information was, or is reasonably believed to have been, acquired by an unauthorized person.